!

 It takes great courage to disclose experiences of physical violence.
 Everyone who has experienced this deserves to be listened to, supported and believed.
 What has happened is not your fault and you are not alone.
 Your safety and wellbeing are the most important things right now.

-Use the Report and Support system to report a physical violence incident to the University of St Andrews.
+Use the Report and Support system to disclose a physical violence incident to the University of St Andrews.
 You can choose to do this anonymously or you can request support from an adviser.

-• Contact CrimeStoppers to report anonymously.
+Contact CrimeStoppers to make a disclosure anonymously.
 CrimeStoppers often passes information to the police.
-You can call 0800 555 111 or report online to CrimeStoppers.
+You can call 0800 555 111 or make a disclosure online to CrimeStoppers.

 Support